Free entry

 About

 They are the direct heirs of a congregation that can trace its origins back to the sixteenth century.
 Like their ancestors who built the chapel in 1752, they describe themselves as liberal religious thinkers who value diversity of belief.
 Today, Westgate Unitarians state that they respect insights from Christianity and non-Christian religions.
 They view Jesus as a great teacher rather than a god.
 Westgate Unitarians see the Bible as an inspiring book but not the actual word of God.
 They offer individuals the freedom to develop their own spirituality.
-You can find out more information here.

 - Accessible Car Parking